 - PHR helps patients to keep a track of their health condition and recovery process.
 If the proposed healthcare service provider keeps patients first and wants to keep a track of their recovery, in such an event, it is advisable to use PHR (Patient Healthcare Records).

 Future of Electronic Health Data and EMR, PHR, EHR?

-Many Government and Public organizations have started using the EHR systems, as it has proved its worth and assured mutual benefits for both service providers and patients.
-EHR is transparent in nature, it has also fixed many gaps of EMR based systems.
+Many Government and Public organizations have started using EHR systems, as it has proved their worth and assured mutual benefits for both service providers and patients.
+EHR is transparent in nature, it has also fixed many gaps in EMR-based systems.

 PHR offers doctors a better insight into patient health, which may be out of the purview of the hospital or the healthcare service provider, which allows them to have a better understanding of patient health, which helps them to offer better treatment and improve the health outcomes.